fieldtrip/website/faq/how_does_the_ctf_higher-order_gradiometer_work.md

 ---
 //Higher-order gradiometer formation is a noise-cancellation technique exclusive to the CTF MEG System.
 It permits the MEG detectors to be sensitive to the weak signals of the brain, yet impervious to the much stronger sources from the environment.
 This process, which is carried out in real time, allows the system to be run without the expense of magnetic shielding, or in combination with a standard shielded room for enhanced noise reduction.

 In order to calculate the forward solution, the same procedure must be performed on any field data calculated from a simulated dipole.
 The procedure consists of calculating the field at each coil in the sensor as well as each coil in a set of reference channels.
-The field values at the reference channels are then multiplied by the appropriate weight and subtracted from the MEG sensor channels.//
+The field values at the reference channels are then multiplied by the appropriate weight and subtracted from the MEG sensor channels.
 ---

 The data set on disk contains in the header the parameters that are used to convert the data between the original (raw) representation and the higher-order gradiometer representation ("balancing").
 This conversion can be done in real-time during acquisition, but can also be done (and undone) afterwards using CTF DataEditor, or using **[ft_denoise_synthetic](/reference/ft_denoise_synthetic)**.